Fiber sum formulas for 4-manifolds, topological modular forms and $6d\ \mathcal{N}=(1,0)$ theories: Vector multiplet theory

 \subsection{Elliptic surfaces}

+We begin with the elliptic surface, whose results are useful in the next subsection.
 The TMF degree for $E(2r)$ is $-\chi_h = -4r$, which is same as that of $\overline{E(2r)}$ of the free hypermultiplet in the previous section.
 For $\overline{E(2r)}$, its degree is $-\chi_h = -20r$ so the TMF of the orientation reversed manifold is a subset of $E(2r)$'s.
 Hence, the vector multiplet is insensitive to the orientation reversal.